THE MILLIONAIRE DENTIST™

 apple podcast logo overcast logo spreaker logo pocketcasts logo tunein logo iTunes Logo google podcasts logo iheartradio logo

-Casey and Jarrod along with Financial Planner and Analyst Will Taylor discuss the 2021 Big NFL Game and how the outcome can cause an effect on the stock market.
+Casey and Jarrod join forces with, Financial Planner and Analyst, Will Taylor to discuss the 2021 Big NFL Game.
+Did you know that the outcome of the game affects the stock market?
+Don't believe us?
+Listen now.

 Announcer: